 Online counseling is pretty self-explanatory: it’s counseling that you receive online, typically via video chat or phone call.
 Okay, but if it’s essentially the same thing as your traditional therapy session, why choose the online approach?
 Those who choose this route do so for different reasons.
 Perhaps they can’t find a counselor nearby whom they connect with.
 Or, their kids make it difficult for them to go to a clinical office.
-Or, in many cases, they just can’t bring themselves to open up in the traditional setting… and online counseling becomes an increasingly viable option.
+Or, in many cases, they just can’t bring themselves to open up in the traditional setting because they are nervous about therapy… and online counseling becomes an increasingly viable option.
 Because it helps them clear that hurdle.

 Communicating Comfortably… At a Distance